Zhurong (rover): Mission timeline

 After establishing stable communication with the rover, CNSA released its first pictures from the surface of Mars on 19 May 2021.

 On 22 May 2021, at 10:10 a.m.
 Beijing time (0240 GMT), Zhurong drove from its landing platform to the surface of Mars, starting its exploration mission.

-On 11 June 2021, CNSA released the first batch of scientific images from the surface of Mars including a panoramic image taken by Zhurong, and a colored group photo of Zhurong and the Tianwen-1 lander taken by a wireless camera placed on Martian soil.
-The panoramic image is composed of 24 single shots taken by the NaTeCam before the rover was deployed to the Martian surface.
-The image reveals that the topography and rock abundance near the landing site was consistent with previous anticipations from the scientist on typical south Utopia Planitia features with small but widespread rocks, white wave patterns, and mud volcanoes.
+On 11 June 2021, CNSA released the first batch of scientific images from the surface of Mars including a panoramic image taken by Zhurong, and a colored group photograph of Zhurong and the Tianwen-1 lander taken by a wireless camera placed on Martian soil.
+The panoramic image was composed of 24 single shots taken by the Navigation and Topography Camera before the rover was deployed to the Martian surface.
+The image revealed that the topography and rock abundance near the landing site was consistent with previous anticipations from the scientist on typical south Utopia Planitia features with small but widespread rocks, white wave patterns, and mud volcanoes.

-On 27 June 2021, CNSA released images and videos of Zhurong EDL process and movement on Martian surface, including a clip of sounds made by Zhurong recorded by its instrument, Mars Climatic Station (MCS).
+On 27 June 2021, CNSA released images and videos of Zhurong's atmospheric entry, descent, and landing (EDL) process and movement on Martian surface, including a clip of sounds made by Zhurong recorded by its instrument, Mars Climatic Station (MCS).

-As of 11 July 2021, CNSA announced that Zhurong had travelled more than 410 m on Martian surface.
+As of 11 July 2021, CNSA announced that Zhurong had travelled more than 410 m on the Martian surface.

-On 12 July 2021, Zhurong visited the parachute and backshell dropped onto Martian surface during its landing on 14 May.
+On 12 July 2021, Zhurong visited the parachute and backshell dropped onto the Martian surface during its landing on 14 May.

-As of 15 August 2021, Zhurong had officially completed its planned exploration tasks and will continue to drive towards the southern part of Utopia Planitia where it landed.
-On 18 August 2021, Zhurong outlived its lifespan.
+As of 15 August 2021, Zhurong had officially completed its planned exploration tasks and would continue to drive towards the southern part of Utopia Planitia where it landed.
+On 18 August 2021, Zhurong had outlived its expected lifespan.
 The Chinese scientists and engineers announced an extended expedition aiming to investigate an ancient coastal area on Mars.

 After 20 October 2021, the rover continued, having paused and stopped in a sleeping mode around the time of the Mars conjunction of October 8.
-The pause was necessary due to the strong solar radiation in the line of sight with Earth, creating too high levels of "noise" for secure radio communication to function (Radio blackout) with the Chinese relay satellite orbiting Mars.
-The rover continued its travel in the southern direction.
+The pause was necessary due to the strong solar radiation in the line of sight with Earth, creating excessive levels of "noise" for secure radio communication to function (radio blackout) with the Chinese relay satellite orbiting Mars.
+The rover continued to travel in a southerly direction.

-By September 2022, Zhurong had returned a total of 1,480 gigabytes of raw data, offering evidence to support the hypothesis of a once existed ancient ocean in the Utopia Planitia.
+By September 2022, Zhurong had returned a total of 1,480 gigabytes of data, offering evidence to support the hypothesis of a former ancient ocean in Utopia Planitia.

-On 27 February 2023, Chinese scientists published the Mars weather report, including surface pressure and wind changes on Mars, based on the data collected by Zhurong in its first 325 sols.
+On 27 February 2023, Chinese scientists published a Mars weather report, including surface pressure and wind changes on Mars, based on data collected by the rover in its first 325 sols.